Mlundm/marcus-scenarios/hnc-scenario/intro.md

 In this scenario we will learn to work with HNC namespaces.

-Hierarchical Namespaces allows the user to create namespaces in restricted environments where you lack full access to the cluster.
+Hierarchical Namespaces allows the user to create namespaces in restricted environments(where the user does not have permission to create/manage namespaces).

 Topics